- How to choose the correct output format and bit rate?

-If you have a lot of rendering jobs to do you can use Kdenlive to create rendering scripts which you can accumulate and then execute in a batch mode overnight.
+If you have a lot of rendering jobs to do, you can use Kdenlive to create rendering scripts which you can accumulate and then execute in batch mode overnight.
 See Rendering Using Rendering Scripts.

-If you select the Creating Zones in Project Monitorradio button from the bottom of the render dialog then Kdenlive will only render that bit of the project that has a selected zone created for it.
+If you select the Creating Zones in Project Monitorradio button from the bottom of the render dialog, Kdenlive will only render that portion of the project which has a selected zone created for it.
 See

-Check this to have the metadata setup under project settings > Metadata be placed into the metadata of the rendered file.
+Check this to have the metadata which has been entered under Metadata placed into the metadata of the rendered file.

 $ ffprobe dog_rotated_meta_data.mp4